 Vertigo and dizziness are two different things.
-Sometimes the term dizziness is used as a broad term to mean vertigo, disequilibrium, and dizziness itself.
-These three things are all different, and it is important to understand their differences in order to be properly cared for.
+Sometimes people mistake the term dizziness as a broad term to mean vertigo, disequilibrium, and dizziness itself.
+These three things are all different, and it is important to understand their differences.
 We are going to talk about some interesting facts about vertigo and dizziness.

 Almost 40 percent of people over the age of 40 have at least one episode of dizziness.
 Certain medications, in particular, those taken for blood pressure, can cause dizziness.
 Most of the time, dizziness is harmless but there are times when it can mean something more serious like a heart problem.